 While markets in ancient Rome were ‘embedded’ in the state—governed by rules dictated by political needs—in modern Europe the market started heavily influencing the state itself.
 The market became ‘disembedded’ from the state as capitalism wore on, with rising competition between states being supplemented by competition between corporations.
 Though the East India Company was nationalised in 1858 as the rich took to imperial politics in states, markets continued to become more and more integrated, even as states remained separate.
 Economic integration plus political separation generated a structural contradiction which led to profound crises such as the 1873 financial crisis, the commodity crises of late 1880s and 1890s, and the New York stock market crash of 1929 and the ensuing Great Depression.
 Each crisis was followed by moments of scapegoating.
 An example is the Dreyfus Affair of 1894 onwards, when Jewish French officer Alfred Dreyfus was falsely accused of espionage for Germany, leading to a national cleavage between the ‘Dreyfusards’ and ‘anti-Dreyfusards’.
 Such antisemitic scapegoating follows the economic downturns and crises of state legitimacy that always break out in disunified systems.
 Politico-economic disunity was the trigger, and political disunity the long-term cause, of the Dreyfus Affair.
 But disunity isn’t the only cause of antisemitism.
 Inequality also is.

 More recently, the 2010s have seen an upsurge in antisemitism across Europe and the US.
-Hungary in particular is ruled by the administration of Viktor Orban, who has recently turned on Jewish philanthropic billionaire George Soros, claiming Soros is trying to undermine Hungarian values with his Central European University, which Orban has successfully forced out of the country.
+Hungary in particular is ruled by the administration of Viktor Orban, who has recently turned on philanthropic billionaire George Soros, who has Jewish family, claiming Soros is trying to undermine Hungarian values with his Central European University, which Orban has successfully forced out of the country.
 But Orban has been in power for a while.
 Why did he decide such blatantly antisemitic scapegoating was politically expedient?
 One cause is the austerity forced on Hungary after the financial crisis, and the general rise in the top 1% fiscal income share from 2.5% in 1980 to 10% today.
-More marketised and unequal conditions lead to more crisis-ridden and closed-off societies, leading to marginalisation and scapegoating, particularly of Jews.
+More marketised and unequal conditions lead to more crisis-ridden and closed-off societies, leading to marginalisation and scapegoating, particularly of Jewish people.

 The Dreyfus affair itself occurred as the wealth share of the richest 1% rose from just over 50% to nearly 60% of total wealth over the course of the nineteenth century.
 This, coupled with the rise in trade protectionism in the early 1890s thanks to the lack of a super-state capable of moderating inequalities between regions, led to the birth of modern antisemitism in France and provided the context for the rise of fascism in Germany.